jcfrog/board-painter/README.md

 This tool was originaly made to create chess board illustrations for [Musketeer Chess](http://musketeerchess.net) (rules, board setup, pieces moves and captures...).

+## Demo

+You can test it on [Musketeer Chess site] with many more pieces (this code on only includes classic chess pieces)

 ## installation